 - Smarkets 0% comission – OddsMonkey

 - Customer support for matched betting – Profit Accumulator

 - The first full matched betting website service – Profit Accumulator

 - Tennis matcher – OddsMonkey

 With this, what you will find is other matched betting websites, such as Profit Accumulator, look to produce features on their website that OddsMonkey have had up and running already.
-For this reason, if you want the latest and most features to help you make money through matched betting at and the confidence that you will get all of the newest features first, then OddsMonkey is your best bet to go with (if you pardon the pun).
+For this reason, if you want the latest and most features to help you make money through matched betting at and the confidence that you will get all of the newest features first, whilst having the most exchanges integrated with the software with discounted commission, then OddsMonkey is your best bet to go with (if you pardon the pun).